Are you facing company liquidation as a result of coronavirus?

 According to the ABS’ March figures, more than a third of affected businesses also experienced staff shortages (36%).
 Due to the ongoing travel and interaction restrictions, 59% of businesses expected to experience staff shortages in coming months.

 Australia’s Accommodation & food services sector was the most affected by adverse impacts of COVID-19, with 78% of businesses (or more than three quarters) already reporting impacts and 96% of businesses reporting that they expected impacts in coming months.

-In March, cash flow was a prominent issue for businesses as the pandemic forced new behaviours.
+In March, cash flow was a prominent issue for businesses as the pandemic forced them to adopt new behaviours to avoid insolvency and coronavirus company liquidation.
 Without a consistent stream of customer spending, or new projects or client contracts, two thirds (66%) of Australian businesses reported a reduced turnover or cash flow.

 The fallen cash flows made it difficult for businesses to maintain a steady rate of operations.
 Nearly half of businesses (47%) were forced to make changes to their workforce arrangements as a result of COVID-19.
 These arrangements include:

 - Temporarily reducing or increasing staff working hours;